el-yawd/el-yawd.github.io/content/blog/2025/carrot.md

 VMs are powerful, they allow you to encode full Turing complete programs with a relatively simple structure, you just need a Program Counter (PC), an Instruction Set
 Architecture (ISA) and a form of storing your data/opcodes (e.g pilling them onto a stack or using virtual registers), and... you're done.

 We'll start by building a tiny VM in Rust to keep things less abstract.
-Once we've got that foundation we'll look at how SQLite's VM works. but if you truly want to understand this I couldn't recommend a better book than [Crafting Interpreters](https://craftinginterpreters.com/) -- the second part :).
+Once we've got that foundation we'll look at how SQLite's VM works.
+But if you truly want to understand this I couldn't recommend a better book than [Crafting Interpreters](https://craftinginterpreters.com/) -- the second part :).

 ## The DVM (Dumb Virtual Machine)